PuruVJ/puruvjdev3-preact/public/blog/css-modules-typescript-intellisense.md

 ---
-title: Get the most out of CSS Modules with TypeScript
+title: Get the most out of CSS Modules with TypeScript in 5 minutes
 description: If you're a TypeScript Dev, here are a few things you can do to get that sweet, sweet CSS class intellisense
 date: 14 May, 2021
 ---